baoe/AlignGraph/README.md

    --part is the number of parts a chromosome is divided into when it is loaded to reduce memory requirement (default: 1).
    --fastMap makes BLAT alignment faster to avoid super long time waiting on some data but may lower a little sensitivity of AlignGraph (default: none).
    --ratioCheck checks read alignment ratio to the reference beforehand and warns if the ratio is too low; may take a little more time (default: none).
-   ----iterativeMap aligns reads to one chromosome and then another rather than directly to the genome, which increases sensitivity while loses precision (default: none).
+   --iterativeMap aligns reads to one chromosome and then another rather than directly to the genome, which increases sensitivity while loses precision (default: none).
    --misassemblyRemoval detects and then breaks at or removes misassembed regions (default: none).

 5. Outputs
    * Extended contigs or scaffolds in FASTA format.
 The format of the specification for each extended contig or scaffold (the string following the '>' of FASTA file) is: `AlignGraphX @ chromosomeID : contig/scaffoldID ; contig/scaffoldID ; contig/scaffoldID ... : partY`, where chromosomeID is the specification of the reference chromosome used to generate the extended contig or scaffold, X is a number starting from 0 to identify the extended contig or scaffold for each reference chromosome, and contig/scaffoldIDs are the specifications of the extendable contigs or scaffolds.
-If --misassemblyRemoval is specified, partY shows the Y-th subcontig or subscaffold of the misassembled contig or scaffold split at misassemblies.
+If misassemblyRemoval is specified, partY shows the Y-th subcontig or subscaffold of the misassembled contig or scaffold split at misassemblies.
    * Remaining contigs or scaffolds not extended in FASTA format.

 <a name="eval"/>